TheBoyMoe/learn-co-exercises/09-javascript-review/notes/50-js-cheatsheet.md

 - all functions in javascript return a value.
 You MUST use the `return` keyword to return a value, otherwise the function simply returns undefined.
 As soon as the js engine reaches a `return` statement that value is returned and the function exited, any following lines are not executed.
 - you MUST add a pair of parantheses after the function name to invoke it.

+NOTE: Javascipt has a notion of `pure` and `impure` functions
+- a PURE functions behaviour is prediictable.
+- If a pure function is repeatedly invoked with the same set of arguments, the function will always return the same result.
+- Also, invoking the function has no (external) side-effects e.g. making a network or database call or altering any object(s) passed to it as an argument.
+- IMPURE functions are the opposite: the return value is not predictable, and invoking the function may have side-effects.

 **Scope & Execution Context**